 There was a common assumption that I had found something better, another job, been promoted; and disappointment that I did not honour my duty of care and finish the work we had started.

 Yes, I had found something else and, yes, I would not stay on.
 I felt the hurt I had caused and we talked about it, how it might repeat past experiences and expectations of rejection, but I chose not to disclose more.
-I did not want to cause concern about me.
-But instead it appeared I had torn into existing wounds.
+I stuck to my professional boundaries.

 I left the two GP practices where I had been working without telling the practice staff why.
 I thought I was protecting my clients and did not want them to find out the real reason from a third party.

 I felt like a thief at night with an unsavoury secret.
 I had put professional boundaries ahead of my clients’ best interests.

 A key support in my life was my own therapist.
 Three months into my cancer treatment I received an email telling me that due to health reasons, there would be no more sessions until further notice.
 Would I like to be put in touch with someone else?

 No, that would not do.
 I was shocked and worried for my therapist.

 My cancer treatment continued and was increasingly debilitating – physically, mentally, emotionally.
 Doubts started to set in about everything in my life, including my therapist.
 Perhaps dealing with my cancer had been too much.

 Some months later, at the start of a new year, between my chemotherapy and radiotherapy, an email arrived with my therapist’s name in the subject heading.
 The email had been sent to all current and former clients.

-I don’t know what it would have been like had I known the diagnosis while I was going through my own cancer treatment.
+I don’t know what it would have been like, had I known the diagnosis, while I was going through my own cancer treatment.

 Perhaps my therapist had been trying to protect me.
 Perhaps they had been too ill to do anything different.

 Telling me would have taken away that uncertainty and stress.
 The truth would have frightened me, for sure.
 But if I had been told calmly, that may have also calmed and steadied me at a time of my own crisis and uncertainty over life and death.

 These are all complex situations and assumptions, and I do not doubt for a second that my therapist did their best and acted responsibly, just as I did with my clients.